madbomb122/Win10Script/README.md

 ## Description

-This is a PowerShell script for automation of routine tasks/setting on Windows 10.
-This is by no means a complete set of settings.
+This is a PowerShell script for automation of routine tasks/setting on Windows 10. <br /> This is by no means a complete set of settings.
 (There is ALOT that can be changed/done)

 This script originally created by https://github.com/Disassembler0/Win10-Initial-Setup-Script/

-This script is a Modded version of the 2.0 script.
+This script is a Modded version of the 2.0 script. <br />
-The script has added items with an easyer way to change settings
+The script has added items with an easier way to change settings

 ## Usage
 edit the file<br />